Facial Aesthetics / Cosmetic Injectables

 Botulinum Toxin Type A is what is used to relax the muscles around these areas.
 In some cases, dermal fillers (hyaluronic acid, HA) may be employed to replace loss of tissue, in particular around the lips and in the mid-face.
 As we age, the tissues (fat pads, muscles, collagen) around these areas lose their tonicity hence giving the appearance of a drooping face.
 Dermal fillers can help restore some of this volume loss and give a refreshed and sometimes a more youthful look.

-We are often asked – how long does this treatment last?
+How long does this treatment last?

 That is a great question to ask.
 Typically, wrinkle relaxers last anywhere from three – six months.
 A lot of it will depend on maintenance, daily skin care routine and your metabolic rate.
 The wrinkle relaxer is a product that your body will break down.
 The breakdown will start to occur from two months after treatment and by three months the relaxer would have been fully metabolised.
 In cases where patients see it lasting longer around the six months, the breakdown point could start as soon as four months.
 Dermal fillers can last up to two years.
 However, the most critical part is your daily skin care routine.